somaij/portfolio-2021/content/work/sarah-jokhu.md

   seoTitle: Unique One-page Website | Jason Somai
   seoDescription: This one-pager was made for my fiance, and features a colour
     changing background.
+ctaText: Do you have questions on how I did something?
 ---